kkew3/jieba.vim/README.md

 - `<Plug>(Jieba_preview_cancel)`: same as the command `JiebaPreviewCancel`
 - `<Plug>(Jieba_preview_X)`: preview the destination of the augmented `X`
 - `<Plug>(Jieba_X)`: the augmented `X`.
 This mapping is usable in normal, operator-pending and visual modes, and can be used together with count.
 For example, assuming that `w` has been mapped to `<Plug>(Jieba_w)`, then `3w` will jump three words forward, `d3w` will delete three words forward

-Provided global variables:

-- `g:jieba_vim_user_dict`: can be optionally set to an absolute path pointing to a user dictionary file for jieba library.
-For more information, please refer to [jieba][2]

 User may map keys to these `<Plug>()` mappings on their own.
 For example,